vip306/IDS-Module1-alt3-New/chapter5.md

+---
+title       : Just some title to make this work in Datacamp description :

 --- type:NormalExercise lang:r xp:100 skills:1 key:646acee888
 ## 1. Changing Measurements

 Previously we created these data frames -
 `desserts <- c("cheesecake", "chocolate_mousse", "brownie", "apple_pie", "pudding")`
 `calories <- c(257, 355, 243, 411, 288)`
 `desserts_calories <- data.frame(Dessert = desserts, Calorie = calories)`

 *** =instructions
 Remake the dataframes using the code from above.
 However, add a line of code that changes the calories of these desserts from calorie units to joules.
 (1 cal = 4.18 joules)
 Store it in `joules`.
 Include `desserts, calories, joules, desserts_joules` in the code.

 *** =hint
 *** =pre_exercise_code